christianjensen2903/DM-AI-2025/tumor-segmentation/README.md

 # Tumor Segmentation
 In this use case, your task is to detect tumors on medical images.

 You will be receiving so-called "Whole-body MIP-PET" images of patients with cancer (see the [MIP-PET section](#mip-pet) for more information).
-Your job is to segment the tumorours areas in each patient image, i.e. for each pixel in an image, your must determine whether the pixel belongs to a tumor area or a healthy area.
+Your job is to segment the tumorous areas in each patient image, i.e. for each pixel in an image, your must determine whether the pixel belongs to a tumor area or a healthy area.
 You will receive 182 MIP-PET images and ground truth segmentations of patients with cancer (```data/patients```).
 In addition, you will also receive 426 MIP-PET images of "healthy controls" that have NO cancer (```data/controls```).

 Automated tumor segmentation is expected to become a vital tool in the treatment and diagnosis of cancer.
 Without an automated tool, the clinicians are left to do the segmentation manually, which is costly in terms of time and resources.
 ## MIP-PET